hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

     dpg.start_dearpygui()

 .. seealso::
-    For more information on the these topics
+    | For more information on the these topics:
     | :doc:`../api-reference/item-configuration`
     | :doc:`../api-reference/io-handlers-state`